 Failure to follow this Caution could result in property damage or personal injury.
-4GXC and 4MXC coils installed on upflow furnaces in vertical, horizontal left, or horizontal right prientations without a factory installed metal drain pan shield must use a MAYFERCOLKITAA kit.
+4GXC\ and 4MXC\ coils installed on upflow furnaces in vertical, horizontal left, or horizontal right orientations without a factory installed metal drain pan shield must use a MXP\FERCOLKITAA kit.
 Coils installed on upflow furnaces must have drain pans that are suitable for 400° F (205°C) or have a metal drain pan shield.
-Downflow furnaces do not require a metal drain pan shield or the use of the MAYFERCOLKITAA kit.
+Downflow furnaces on on trequire a metal drain pan shield.
+Orenflow furnaces on on trequire a metal drain pan shield.
+Orenflow furnaces on on trequire a metal drain pan shield or the use of the MXY\FERCOLKITAA kit.
 See Installer's Guide for more information.